After working and travelling around for 7 weeks, I learned all the do’s and don’ts of Norway!

 6. Don’t Camp in Areas Where it is Prohibited

-Norway is one of the few countries in the world where you are able to free camp pretty much anywhere.
+Norway is one of the few countries in the world where you can free camp pretty much anywhere.
 This is because of their ‘Right to Roam’ that protects people’s access to nature by law.

-With that being said, there are a few areas where camping is prohibited.
+There are still a few areas where camping is prohibited.
 This could be for reasons such as safety or conservation.
 As an example, the famous Pulpit Rock hike (aka Preikestolen) has ‘camping prohibited’ signs towards the top of the hike.
 This is likely because of the proximity to the cliff’s edge and the large volume of people in that area.
-As well, in Trolltunga, there are signs asking you to camp only on the rocky surfaces in order to conserve the grassy wildlife areas.

-With how amazing Norway is for having this law, it is important to respect the few times they set down some rules.
-Prohibited areas are prohibited for a reason and we don’t want to take all that we have here for granted.
+With how amazing Norway’s Right to Roam is, it is important to respect the few times they set down some rules.
+Prohibited areas are prohibited for a reason and we don’t want to ruin it for everyone else.

 Buildings of Bergen